By Scott Ross

 “For those who like that sort of thing,” Miss Brodie sniffs at a girl whose avocations reveal, to her, a smallness of vision, “that is the sort of thing they like.”
 It may not be my favorite novel, but The Prime of Miss Jean Brodie is the sort of thing I like very much indeed.

-*On the DVD commentary, Brodie’s director Ronald Neame says that Smith wanted to say the word “Assassin” quietly, to herself but was vetoed by himself and Robert Fryer, the movie’s producer.
+*On the DVD commentary, Brodie’s director Ronald Neame avers that Smith wanted to say the word “Assassin” quietly, to herself, but was vetoed by himself and Robert Fryer, the movie’s producer.
 He adds that, seeing the film again so many years later, he thinks Smith was right and that they were wrong.

 Text copyright 2014 by Scott Ross